Image of guy doing the incline dumbbell bench press

 Image of a guy in a gym doing Incline Dumbbell Bench Press workout

-Incline Power: Keep the bench at a 30–45° angle, lower the dumbbells slowly, and squeeze your chest at the top.
+Incline Power: Keep the bench at a 30–45° angle, lower the dumbbells slowly, feel the stretch and press the dumbbells up.

 Wanna do incline dumbbell bench presses like a pro?
 Don’t worry, it’s hardly rocket science!
 Here’s how you do it, step by step:

-2. Get on the bench: Once the equipment’s ready, lie down on the bench.
-The only things you need to keep in mind are: your feet should be entirely placed on the ground, your back should not be arched, and your upper back and shoulders should be entirely positioned against the bench.
+2. Get on the bench: Once the equipment’s ready, grab the dumbbells, place them on your lap and lie down on the bench with the dumbbells close to your body.
+Keep your feet entirely placed on the ground, your back should not be arched, and your upper back and shoulders should be comfortably positioned against the bench.

-3. Doing the presses: Start by placing the dumbbells against your chest (avoid the beginner’s mistake of placing the dumbbells in front of your face) and bend your elbows at around 90 degrees.
-Then, push the dumbbells up and down with as much control as possible.
+3. Doing the presses: Start by placing the dumbbells against the outer side of your chest, if you cant because of mobility – try to stay around in that area.
+Then, press the dumbbells up and down with as much control as possible.
+Extra points for stretching at the bottom postition.

 Things to Keep in Mind